shawntabrizi/substrate-collectables-workshop/steps/1/README.md

 The starting template includes a `README` with instructions to setup your working environment.
 Follow those instructions.

+Make sure your rust compiler is up to date with `rustup update`.

-Make sure you are able to run the following checks on this starting template without warnings or errors:
+Then, make sure you are able to run the following checks on this starting template without warnings or errors:

 ```bash
 cargo +nightly fmt
 cargo +nightly clippy
 cargo test
 ```

-In general, you should make sure your rust compiler is up to date with `rustup update`.

 It may take a while for this to complete based on how powerful your computer is.